 Nyle Davies is a PhD student within the Addictions Research Group.
 His research interest includes gambling screening and intervention and the role public health can play in addressing gambling harm.

 The aim of his research is to develop a brief gambling screening and intervention toolkit designed to access the often overlooked low-risk population of gamblers and facilitate gambling harm prevention.
-This will be achieved by systematically identifying and evaluating the methods used to screen and treat gambling.
-As well as by developing an understanding of the unique challenges faced by service providers regarding gambling screening and treatment across several different third-sector health services.

 Laura Drummond is a PhD student within the Addictions Research Group.
-Her research focusses on developing an App-based Self-help Intervention to Reduce Alcohol Consumption
+Her research focusses on developing an app-based self-help intervention to reduce alcohol consumption.

 Self-help is a useful tool as it offers cost-effective treatment that can be implemented with or without therapist contact.
 However, there are currently insufficient evidence-based apps available for individuals seeking help to reduce alcohol consumption.
-Therefore, the aim of Laura’s PhD is to identify a need for app-based self-help and to develop an app-based self-help intervention.

 Samantha Thomas is a Professor of Public Health at Deakin University in Australia.
 She is a public health sociologist with specific interest in the commercial and political determinants of health, public health advocacy, and public health policy.